PlakarKorp/go-wally/README.md

 [16..]   payload bytes
 ```

-On open, `jwal` scans the file, verifies CRCs, and **truncates** any torn tail at the first invalid record.
+On open, `wally` scans the file, verifies CRCs, and **truncates** any torn tail at the first invalid record.

 ---